miroslavvergov/VehicleRentalSystem/README.md

 3. **Input**: Enter customer details, select a vehicle type, and input rental dates.
 The system validates inputs and guides through any errors.

-4. **Output**: Upon correct input, the system generates

-## Usage

-1. **Setup**: Clone the repository and ensure Java and an IDE are installed.

-2. **Run**: Open the project in your IDE and execute `Main.java`.
-Follow console prompts to interact with the application.

-3. **Input**: Enter customer details, select a vehicle type, and input rental dates.
-The system validates inputs and guides through any errors.

 4. **Output**: Upon correct input, the system generates a detailed invoice showing rental costs, insurance fees, discounts, and total expenses.

 ## Dependencies